Social adaptive behavior and oscillatory prevalence in an epidemic model on evolving random geometric graphs: Introduction

 \section{Introduction}

 Epidemics have always been a threat to humanity since ancient times.
 The black death wiped out two-thirds of the European population in the $14^{th}$ century \cite{blackdeath}.
 COVID-19 has so far caused more than 6.9 million deaths \cite{coronadata}.
-Understanding and controlling such events is therefore of paramount importance for our own survival on Earth.
+Understanding and controlling such events is, therefore, of paramount importance for our own survival on Earth.
 The dynamics of epidemics have been analyzed using various types of mathematical and computational models.
 Such models are of immense importance as they can give us quantitative insights into the dynamic process of an epidemic.
-Together with the knowledge generated in various other disciplines and field data, models help us to make informed decisions to effectively deal with a pandemic.
-The information gained from models of epidemics which incorporate pharmaceutical and non-pharmaceutical interventions are important in order to have better control over the epidemic \cite{Gatto2020,Colizza2007,Ahmed2021,Lang2018}.
+Together with the knowledge generated in various other disciplines and field data, models help us make informed decisions to deal effectively with a pandemic.
+The information gained from models of epidemics that incorporate pharmaceutical and non-pharmaceutical interventions are important in order to have better control over the epidemic \cite{Ahmed2021,Gatto2020,Lang2018,Colizza2007}.

 The major type of mathematical model of the epidemic is the compartmental model in which a population is divided into various compartments such as S (Susceptible), I (Infected), R (Recovered), etc, based on the state of infection of individuals.
 In the simplest setting, such models constitute a set of rate equations for the fraction of individuals in various compartments and are mean-field in nature \cite{Ottar2018,Keeling2008,Rothman2008}.
 Real-world population structures are different from the ones typically considered in the mean-field equations of compartmental models.
 In a more realistic setting, population structure is modeled as a network in which individuals are the nodes and connections are the links of a complex network.
 In the network, two individuals are assumed to be `connected' if the disease can be transmitted between them.
-Models of epidemic spread on such topological networks have been extensively investigated in the past \cite{Cohen2010,Pastor2015,Turner2020}.
+In addition to such direct physical connections, one may also consider other types of connections between the agents, like that on a social network, which will affect the disease propagation.
+Models of epidemic spread on such topological (and often multilayer) networks have been extensively investigated in the past \cite{Turner2020,Pastor2015,Cohen2010,Junfen22,Sun2022,Shuofan2023}.